 'Crazy Calls' HD

-Upon learning that his mom bribed the jocks at school to invite him to sit with them in the cafeteria, Adam insists that she stop meddling.
-Though still despondent over not having a place to sit, Adam changes his tune when he discovers Michael C. Levy and Michael Z. Levy playing their favorite games in the computer lab during lunch.
+Adam quickly realizes that navigating the social hierarchy of the lunch room is troublesome—until he discovers that Michael C. Levy and Michael Z. Levy playing their favorite games in the computer lab during lunch.
 Meanwhile, after realizing that he’s been missing a lot of phone messages, Murray buys an answering machine.
-While Erica and Barry immediately conclude that it’s the solution to their problems, too, they are stunned when the new gadget launches Murray into a message war with his father, Pop-Pop.
+However, the new gadget launches Murray into a message war with his father.

 'Stefan King' HD

-Inspired by novelist Stephen King, Adam writes a horror story featuring an overbearing mother called “Veeberly.”
+Inspired by novelist Stephen King, Adam writes a horror story featuring an overbearing mother called Veeberly.
 Despite Adam’s efforts to keep his work-in-progress under wraps, Beverly stumbles upon it and, unable to recognize that she’s the monster, gives it to her book club.
-But when her friends and Pops point out what she didn’t see, she’s horrified.
-Jealous that Geoff and Evy are going to the Halloween dance as Seymour and Audrey II from Little Shop of Horrors, Erica claims that she is going with Lainey’s older cousin, Nate.
-When Evy has to cancel because her grandmother is sick, Erica says that Nate can’t make it either and offers to go with Geoff.
+Jealous of Geoff and Evy’s date to the Halloween dance, Erica claims that she is going with Lainey’s older cousin, Nate.

 'Recipe For Death II: Kiss The Cook' HD

-Though expecting to be turned down like always, Adam is surprised when Murray gives him money for a homemade action movie.
-Upon seeing what his $80 paid for, Murray is disappointed.
+Adam is surprised when Murray gives him money for a homemade action movie.
+However, upon seeing what his $80 paid for, Murray is disappointed.
 So when Adam says that it will take a much larger budget to meet his demanding standards, Murray borrows his cousin’s professional filmmaking equipment for him to use.
-With her heart set on a sweater dress she can’t afford, Erica invites Beverly on a mother-daughter shopping trip.
+Erica invites Beverly on a mother-daughter shopping trip.
 While Erica has something from Benetton in mind, Beverly insists they shop at Gimbels.
-But upon arriving to find that Gimbels is out of business, Beverly can’t get past her loyalty to the legendary department store and refuses to agree with any of Erica’s Benetton choices.

 'Ho-ly K.I.T.T.'
 HD